Rights

 • Know the names and roles of the people treating you.

-• Expect that the hospital will give you necessary health services to the best of its ability.
+• Expect that the hospital will give you clinically necessary health services to the best of its ability.
 However, should treatment referral or transfer be recommended, you have the right to be informed of risks, benefits, and alternatives.

 • Know if the hospital has relationships with outside parties that may influence your treatment and care.